oracle/opengrok/tools/README.md

-Set of scripts to facilitate parallel project synchronization and mirroring
+Set of scripts to facilitate project synchronization and mirroring

 The scripts require Python 3 and they rely on a binary/symlink `python3` to be present that points to the latest Python 3.x version present on the system.